dgruber/drmaa/README.md

 the [DRMAA C library implementation](https://www.ogf.org/documents/GFD.22.pdf) provided by many distributed resource managers (cluster schedulers).

-It is developed by using [Univa Grid Engine](http://www.univa.com).
-The library was tested with Grid Engine and Torque, but it should work also other resource manager / cluster scheduler.
+The library was developed using [Univa Grid Engine's](http://www.univa.com) libdrmaa.so.
+It was tested with Grid Engine and Torque, but it should work also other resource manager / cluster scheduler.

 The "gestatus" subpackage only works with Grid Engine (some values are only available on Univa Grid Engine).

 The DRMAA (Distributed Resource Management Application API) standard is meanwhile available in version 2.
-DRMAA2 provides more functionalities around cluster monitoring and job session management.
+DRMAA2 provides more functionality around cluster monitoring and job session management.
 DRMAA and DRMAA2 are not compatible hence it is expected that both libraries are co-existing for a while.
 The Go DRMAA2 can be found [here](https://github.com/dgruber/drmaa2).

-Note: Univa Grid Engine 8.3.0 and later added new functions which allows you to submit a job on behalf of another user.
-This helps creating a DRMAA service (like a web portal) which submits jobs.
+Note: Univa Grid Engine 8.3.0 and later added new functions that allows you to submit a job on behalf of another user.
+This helps creating a DRMAA service (like a web portal) that submits jobs.
 This functionality is available in the *UGE83\_sudo* branch: https://github.com/dgruber/drmaa/tree/UGE83_sudo The functions are: RunJobsAs(), RunBulkJobsAs(), and ControlAs()